File: Shelving her career to found her leather goods brand

 Its final version, 3 prototypes later.
 It's still more harmonious!

 • Back and forth : the most complex things to achieve are often the simplest in appearance.
-When Robin (Nozay) received the prototypes in Paris, we called each other on Skype to think together about how this prototype could be improved.
-Robin (Hureau) then took these comments into account to create a second prototype, then a third, and so on until the product appeared perfect.
+When Robin (Nozay) received the prototypes in Paris, we would call each other on Skype to think together about how this prototype could be improved.
+Robin (Hureau) would then take these comments into account to build a second prototype, then a third, and so on until the product seemed perfect.
 We know we have the right product when it seems normal, natural, obvious.
-It's hard to describe but something really happens, sometimes you just need to add a few millimeters for a piece to suddenly become just right, as if its shape was obvious.
+It's hard to describe but something really happens, sometimes all it takes is adding a few millimeters for a part to suddenly become right, as if its shape made sense.

-• Sampling : once the shapes have been validated, Robin makes a sample of each model in each selected leather, so that we can assess the rendering of the finished product.
+• Sampling : Once the shapes have been validated, Robin makes a sample of each model in each selected leather, so that we can appreciate the rendering of the finished product.
 These samples are then presented at trade shows and photographed for our online sales site.

 We were therefore able to produce 5 products on time for our launch, before the Christmas holidays.